 Why does the wagon wheel scheme work?

 Many restaurant owners will monitor high void activity.
 This is indicative of theft or possible retraining requirements.
 However, when using the wagon wheel scheme, the server only voids the one, single milkshake at the end of the night, raising little suspicion.
 In many cases, the server is the one preparing the drink as well - as opposed to the kitchen staff - making it easier to manipulate.
 If an item has to be sent to the kitchen, a server is less likely to manipulate it as they are now no longer the sole party involved in the scam.
 Many operators have little time to manually sift through every transaction to identify these transferred, low-value items, and while some POS (point of sale) systems may come equipped with a baseline monitoring system, they are typically not sophisticated enough to identify these patterns.

 You can implement solutions that help you automatically monitor, highlight and resolve the underlying behaviors and tactics that often go undetected, such as the wagon wheel scheme.
-One of these tools is our own 20/20 F&B, a solution designed to help you easily and quickly identify profit draining behaviors by applying intelligent analytics to your integrated data sources to compile information, and alert you when fraudulent activity like this occurs.
-By utilizing a modern data analytics software, you can run reports such as those targeting employees, by day part, with high transfer activity on low-value, server-controlled items.
-You can also run queries that look specifically at employees with low value item voids at the end of their shift, or even track check duration.
+One of these tools is our own data analytics platform, a solution designed to help you easily and quickly identify profit-draining behaviors by applying intelligent analytics to your integrated data sources to compile information and alert you when fraudulent activity like this occurs.
+By utilizing modern loss prevention data analytics software, you can run reports such as those targeting employees, by daypart, with high transfer activity on low-value, server-controlled items.
+You can also run queries that look specifically at employees with low-value item voids at the end of their shift or even track check duration.
 Managers can easily identify long, open checks being used as holding places for the transferred item.
-With modern tools the outliers are presented in clear visual reports that easily identify the offenders.
+With modern tools, the outliers are presented in clear visual reports that easily identify the offenders.